-- Determine that all facilities are safe and accessible for the students participating.
-Students must be encouraged to report facility problems to the coach. - Runway must be free from water puddles and must provide safe footing and traction. - Determine landing area is well-raked and free of foreign objects. - Determine take-off area is firm and flat and is located between .5m-1m (1'6"-3'4") from the front edge of the landing area.
+- Determine that all facilities are safe for use.
+Students must be encouraged to report facility problems to the Coach. - Surface and surrounding area must be free of all obstacles and must provide safe footing and traction. - Runway must be free from water puddles. - Pits must be filled with sand in accordance with the International Association of Athletics Federations (IAAF) rules (30 cm/12"). - Determine landing area is well raked and free of foreign objects. - Determine take off area is firm and flat and swept if 'blacktop'.
+Boards must be level and firmly attached.

-- In triple jump determine that the take-off areas are at an appropriate distance from the pit to allow for a safe landing on the second phase (step). - Pits must be filled with sand to a minimum depth of 30cm (12"). - Dig pit at least once a season. - Pits must not be located in high-traffic areas or near other activity sites, (for example, ball diamonds). - Practices: Holes, hazards (for example, glass, rocks, sprinkler heads, sewer grates), and severely uneven surfaces must be identified.
+- For the long jump, there must be a distance of 1m (3'4") to 3m (10') between take-off board and front edge of pit. - In triple jump determine that the take off areas are at an appropriate distance from the pit to allow for a safe landing on the second phase (step). - Dig pit at least once a season and after heavy rain. - Pits must not be located in high traffic areas or near other activity sites, (for example, ball diamonds). - Pits must have a minimum width of 2.75m (9'). - Practices: Holes, hazards (for example, glass, rocks, sprinkler heads, sewer grates), and severely uneven surfaces must be identified.
 The conditions must be made safe or the activity must be modified or moved to a safe location.
 Hazards which cannot be removed must be brought to the attention of the students.
 The Coach must notify the Principal/Designate of unsafe field conditions. - Competitions: Where hazardous conditions that cannot be avoided are identified by the Coach and/or officials the conditions must be made safe or the competition must be cancelled or moved to a safe location.
 The Coach must notify the Principal/Designate of unsafe field conditions. - Walls, stages, equipment, trees, and posts must not be used as turning points, finish lines, end zones, or boundaries.
-Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision. - Consult General Safety Standards for Facilities for the opening and closing of gymnasium divider doors/curtains. - When walking, running, or wheeling takes place off school site for a warm-up, conditioning and/or is an integral part of the activity: - Coaches must do a safety check in order to identify potential problems prior to initial use of route or course. - Coaches must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the activity.
+Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision. - Consult General Safety Standards for Facilities for the opening and closing of gymnasium divider doors/curtains. - When running takes place off school site for a warm up, conditioning run and/or is an integral part of the activity: - Coaches must do a safety check 'walk through' in order to identify potential problems prior to initial use of route or course.

-Coaches must determine that students are not crossing busy intersections unless directly supervised.
+- Coaches must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the run. - Coaches must determine that students are not crossing busy intersections unless directly supervised.